Understanding your benefit entitlement

 Income and expenses

-If you receive passported benefits it will be stated under your financial details and none of the headings below will be shown on your decision notification letter.
+If you get passported benefits it will be stated under your financial details.
+None of the headings below will be shown if you get passported benefits.

 • Your/your partner's weekly earned income: income from any work you or your partner do.
 The figure shown is after tax, national insurance and half of any pension contributions are deducted.

-• Other income (converted to weekly): income from any other source, for example tax credits, child benefit or pensions.
-Some types of income will be included here even if they are not considered in the final benefit calculation.
+• Other income (converted to weekly): income from any other source.
+This could be tax credits, child benefit or pensions.
+Some types of income will be included here even if they are not used in the final benefit calculation.

 • Assumed income from capital: 'capital' means any of the following - savings, cash, property and investments.
 If your capital is less than £6000 it does not affect your entitlement.
 For every £250, or part thereof over £6000, £1 will be added to your total weekly income.
 This applies regardless of whether the capital generates any income.
 If you have capital over £16,000 you cannot get Housing Benefit or Council Tax Support.

-• Disregarded income: income that you receive that is not taken into account when we assess your benefit.
-It is subtracted from the total weekly income figure shown above.
+• Disregarded income: income that is not counted when we assess your benefit.
+It is subtracted from the total weekly income figure.
 It includes child benefit and some of your earned income as set by the government.

 • Less expenses: this will show if you are eligible to have expenses such as childcare costs deducted from your total income.